Weather today in Northeast: Moderate rain likely to occur at most places over NE region

-Guwahati, May 16: As per the weather bulletin issued by the Regional Meteorological Centre (RMC), Guwahati moderate rain is very likely to occur at most places over Arunachal Pradesh, Assam, Meghalaya, Nagaland, Manipur, Mizoram and Tripura.
+Guwahati, May 20: As per the weather bulletin issued by the Regional Meteorological Centre (RMC), Guwahati light to moderate rain is very likely to occur at most places over Arunachal Pradesh, Assam, Meghalaya, Nagaland, Manipur, Mizoram & Tripura.

 The RMC has issued the following warning:

-1) Thunderstorm with lightining is very likely to occur at isolated places over Arunachal Pradesh, Assam, Meghalaya, Nagaland, Manipur, Mizoram and Tripura.
+1) Thunderstorm with lightining is very likely to occur at isolated places over Arunachal Pradesh, Assam, Meghalaya, Nagaland, Manipur, Mizoram & Tripura.

-2) Heavy to very heavy with extremely heavy rain is very likely to occur at isolated places over Meghalaya.
+2) Heavy to very heavy rain is very likely to occur at isolated places over Arunachal Pradesh & Assam.

-3) Heavy to very heavy rain is very likely to occur at isolated places over Arunachal Pradesh and Assam.
+3) Heavy to very heavy with extremely heavy rain is very likely to occur at isolated places over Meghalaya.

-4) Heavy rain is very likely to occur at isolated places over Nagaland and Manipur.
+3) Heavy rain is very likely to occur at isolated places over Nagaland, Manipur, Mizoram & Tripura.

-As per the local forecast for Guwahati and its neighbourhood, generally cloudy sky with few spells of rain or thundershowers has been predicted.
+As per the local forecast for Guwahati and its neighbourhood, generally cloudy sky with one or two spells of rain or thundershower has been predicted.

-Maximum and minimum temperatures are most likely to be 30°C and 24°C respectively.
+Maximum and minimum temperatures are most likely to be 29°C and 21°C respectively.

 Detailed weather forecast for the Northeast, India, which will be valid for today is as follows: